Automatic Debiased Machine Learning of Causal and Structural Effects: Conclusions

 \section{Conclusions}

 In this paper we have given an automatic method of debiasing a machine learner of a parameter of interest that depends on a high dimensional and/or nonparametric regression.
-Using a Lasso or Dantzig minimum distance method we have debiased using only the form of the object of interest, without knowing the exact form of the bias correction.
-We have allowed the regression learner to be anything that converges in mean square at a fast enough rate.
-We have shown root-n consistency and asymptotic normality and given a consistent asymptotic variance estimator for a wide variety of causal and structural estimators, including GMM depending on first step regressions.
-We have applied these methods to estimate the average treatment effect on the treated in a job training experiement and have found similar results for Lasso, nueral nets, and random forests regressions.
+The method only requires the form of the object of interest.
+The regression learners are allowed to be anything that converges in mean square at a fast enough rate.
+We have shown root-n consistency and asymptotic normality and given a consistent asymptotic variance estimator for a wide variety of causal and structural estimators, including nonlinear functionals of regression.
+We have applied these methods to estimate the average treatment effect on the treated in a job training experiment and have found similar results for Lasso, neural nets, and random forests regressions.
 We also have also estimated a correlated random slopes specification for consumer demand from scanner data and found estimates that are similar to fixed slope effect elasticities.